Beth Katz & Bob Bagomolny

 This route doesn’t include the two serious climbs in the 80, but has one serious hill of its own.
 It starts with 10 miles of smooth Rail Trail riding, and a gorgeous new rest stop.
 The elevation gain is 3236ft.

-This route is the same as last year, but is extended 4 miles to include new sections of the Rail Trail.
+This route is the same as last year.
 The elevation gain is 2368ft.

 This route takes you to 3 great rest stops and features only 1678ft. of elevation.